Case study - john hogg

 This was supplemented by 1-2-1 leadership development coaching for each member of the SMT which focused on optimising individual approaches to the application of their new skills.

-The results
+The process

 The new improved culture change has equipped the business to meet the challenges that they face as a global organisation.
 Priorities are clearer with more open lines of communication, better decision making, and cross-functional teams working has improved.
 The attitude of the staff has become open and positive with a growing recognition of their important role in the business and an increase in productivity as teams function more smoothly.